mattermost/docs/source/channels/channel-naming-conventions.rst

 3. Header links

-When meeting remotely, add persistent links to your video or audio conferencing solution, like Zoom, Google Hangouts or BlueJeans in the `channel header <https://docs.mattermost.com/messaging/channel-settings.html#channel-header>`__.
+When meeting remotely, add persistent links to your video or audio conferencing solution, like Zoom, Google Hangouts or BlueJeans in the channel header.
+See our `documentation <https://docs.mattermost.com/channels/set-channel-preferences.html#channel-header>`__ to learn more about working with channel headers.

 When it's time to meet, your team can click the conference link to connect.